International Excellence Scholarship terms and conditions 2018/19

 Successful applicants will be contacted within four weeks of the deadline.
 Should any scholarship funds remain unallocated, we reserve the right to offer a limited number of scholarships to late applicants and will advertise these after July 2018.
 We will endeavour to make awards until all available funds are allocated.

-Awards will be finalised once all offer conditions have been met in September.
+Awards will be finalised once all offer conditions have been met in September or January.

 Scholarship holders may be expected to represent Brunel as ambassadors throughout their time at the University and to participate occasionally in various activities to help promote the University.
 This might include hosting tours of the campus and its facilities, providing administrative support at Open Days, participating in social media and other marketing activity as required.
 Scholarship winners will be contacted by the International Recruitment or Marketing team as and when participation is required.